-Our city is in the middle of a historic transformation.
-Since the series of earthquakes that devastated the city beginning on 22nd February 2011, both public and private sectors have made strong contributions to the rebuild of the city, with a vision to make it a greater place to live and work than ever before.
+Our city is in the middle of a historic transformation; both public and private sectors have made strong contributions to the rebuild, with a vision to make it a greater place to live and work than ever before.

-Since the earthquakes, Greater Christchurch’s economy has been fueled by billions of dollars of insurance money.
+Since the earthquakes, the greater Christchurch economy has been fuelled by billions of dollars of insurance money.
 This has contributed towards the $40 billion rebuild led by the significant investments from both the public and private sectors – it could be said that Christchurch is involved in the biggest public-private partnership this country will ever see and we need to make sure it is a successful one.

 Expenditure on Christchurch’s recovery is estimated to reach around $50 billion when all is said and done.
-At the first Christchurch Leaders’ Forum last year, we celebrated an upcoming “Goldilocks” period of cranes filling the skyline and major public and private sector projects taking shape.
+At the first Christchurch Leaders’ Forum, we celebrated an upcoming “Goldilocks” period of cranes filling the skyline and major public and private sector projects taking shape.
 It is a positive time for the city, but we must be mindful that funding sources are becoming exhausted.
-We are nearing the end of the insurance rebuilds, major banks are tightening lending criteria and need to look further afield to fund the remaining rebuild.
+We are nearing the end of the insurance rebuilds and major banks are tightening lending criteria and need to look further afield to fund the remaining rebuild.

-The Crossing central retail mall opened in September and work on the $50 million Hoyts Cinema and retail complex is well advanced.
-At the other end of the CBD, new hospitality hotspots on The Terrace are imparting a new energy to Christchurch’s nightlife, and we’re all looking forward to the introduction of the planned new Farmers’ Market.
+The Crossing central retail mall and the $50 million Hoyts Entx Cinema and retail complex opened in September 2018.
+At the other end of the CBD, new hospitality hotspots on The Terrace are imparting a new energy into Christchurch’s nightlife, and we’re all looking forward to the introduction of the planned new Farmers Market.

-The public sector is doing its part too – the hospital precinct rebuild is well underway, and the brand new Central Library, Tūranga, is looking great.
+The public sector is doing its part too – Christchurch’s new Central Library, Tūranga, opened its doors in October 2018 and according to Christchurch Mayor Lianne Dalziel, it is a “reimagined library for a reimagined Christchurch.”
+The Health Precinct rebuild is pushing forward with the opening of Manawa, the health research and education facility, last year.
 The Town Hall promises to reinstate the city’s premier performing arts facility, adding considerable capacity to the city’s burgeoning cultural scene.
-The new Convention Centre, Te Pae, now scheduled for completion in 2020 has already taken a number of bookings and will draw thousands of visitors to the city and help stimulate new investment.
+The new Convention Centre, Te Pae, which is now scheduled for completion in 2020, has already taken a number of bookings and will draw thousands of visitors to the city and help stimulate new investment.

 We know there is no shortage of capital in the international investment market; so our job now is to make Christchurch an attractive proposition for those investors and developers.
 Part of DCL’s role is to identify sources of private equity that can be matched to development opportunities.
 There are already good examples, such as progress behind the scenes on the former Convention Centre site, but it is a big job that will require the combined effort of an entire city.